A Place to Breathe, Pray, Belong.

 Our nature-based playground is built into the landscape—wood, stone, and earth shaping spaces for climbing, imagining, and exploring.
 It’s a place where outdoor play is open-ended, creative, and grounded in the natural world.

-We believe faith is formed not only in classrooms, but in muddy hands, shared laughter, and the freedom to explore.
+We believe Christian community is formed not only in classrooms, but in muddy hands, shared laughter, and the freedom to explore.

 “Let the little children come…”